Martyna94/PennyLane/Codebook/Basic quantum algorithms/README.md

   * Determine the average number of queries required to find a solution when testing in pairs.
 * A 4
   * Explain how global information and promises are useful for algorithm design.
+* A 5
+  * Define the Hadamard transform.
+  * Understand the effect of applying an oracle between Hadamard transforms.